Programs

 Situation Statement

-The Douglas County community has several agencies and organizations working collaboratively to improve health equity.
+The Douglas County community has several agencies and organizations working collaboratively to improve fair health access.
 Community factors contributing to health include housing, access to healthy foods, employment, child abuse, and environment.
-While community efforts for improving health equity exist, food security continues to be a challenge facing limited-resourced individuals and families in Douglas County.
-According to Feeding America, in 2020 the food insecurity rate in Douglas County was 11.5%.
-The pandemic, disruptions to the food supply chain, and inflation have contributed to increased food insecurity rates since 2020.
+While community efforts for improving fair health access exist, food security continues to be a challenge facing limited-resourced individuals and families in Douglas County.
+According to Feeding America, in 2023, the food insecurity rate in Douglas County was 11.7%.
+Disruptions to the food supply chain, along with reductions in federal grant funding, the uncertainty of SNAP funding, and rising inflation, have contributed to increased food insecurity rates since 2023.

 Objective

-To serve limited-income individuals and families in Douglas County by providing nutrition education.
+To serve limited-income individuals and families in Douglas County by providing health, safety, and nutrition education.
 To work collaboratively with community partners to improve access to healthy food for Douglas County residents facing food insecurity.

 Metrics